abhishek0198/test-framework/README.md

 1. Install docker-machine using:
 https://docs.docker.com/machine/install-machine/

+2. Create default docker host
+`` docker-machine create --driver virtualbox default ``

-2. Now, start a docker host
+3. Now, start a docker host
 `` docker-machine start default ``

-3. The command complets with
+4. The command complets with
 `` Started machines may have new IP addresses.
 You may need to re-run the 'docker-machine env' command. ``
 I have this command added to ~/.bash_profile so that when I start my shell, and docker host is already created, I do not need to run the env command.
 `` eval $(docker-machine env default) ``

-4. You will need the IP address of this newly created docker host and configure it on the test-config.
+5. You will need the IP address of this newly created docker host and configure it on the test-config.
 You can do it using `` docker-machine inspect default `` and get the IPAddress part.

 ## Unix/Linux users
 In order to support running on Mac OSX, `carbon_server_ip` is explicitly set to use docker-machine created host IP.
 Remove this config, if you're running on Linux